-WEST ISLAND — Lucille’s Oyster Dive adds one more outpost to its perennially expanding roster this month, with a striking new location at Fairview Pointe-Claire shopping mall.
-The upscale seafood, steak, and more spot is also open in Laval, Quartier Dix 30 in Brossard, and in its original Monkland Village stomping ground.
+WEST ISLAND — Lucille’s Oyster Dive adds one more outpost to its perennially expanding roster this month, with a striking new location at the Fairview Pointe-Claire shopping mall.
+The upscale spot for seafood, steak, and more is also open in Laval, Brossard, and its original Monkland Village stomping ground.

 Lucille’s Fairview is open daily from 11:30 a.m. to 11 p.m. at 6701 Trans-Canada Highway, Pointe-Claire.

-VERDUN — Bistrot Paname, a promising new restaurant serving up irreverent takes on French bistro classics has popped onto Verdun’s expanding culinary scene.
+VERDUN — Bistrot Paname, a promising new restaurant serving irreverent takes on French bistro classics, has popped onto Verdun’s expanding culinary scene.
 Read more about the new Wellington Street spot here.

-PLATEAU — On March 18, Côte-St-Paul Caribbean restaurant Seasoned Dreams opened a new location, on the Main.
-It takes over the space that was formerly cocktail bar Local Legend, where at one time Seasoned Dreams oversaw the food offering.
-But now, the St-Laurent locale has become a second permanent home for Seasoned Dreams, complete with its hot pink typography, and all the jerk chicken, poutine, and mac and cheese one could want.
+PLATEAU — Côte-St-Paul Caribbean restaurant Seasoned Dreams opened a new location on March 18.
+It takes over the space on the Main that housed cocktail bar Local Legend, where Seasoned Dreams oversaw the food offering at one time.
+But now, the St-Laurent locale has become a second permanent home for Seasoned Dreams, complete with its hot pink typography and all the jerk chicken, poutine, and mac and cheese one could want.

-Seasoned Dreams’s second location is open Wednesday to Sunday, at 3910 St-Laurent Boulevard.
+Seasoned Dreams’ second location is open Wednesday to Sunday at 3910 St-Laurent Boulevard.

-DOWNTOWN — Ste-Catherine Street’s main downtown drag welcomes a new sandwich counter this month — this one committed to marrying Filipino flavours with international breads.
+DOWNTOWN — Ste-Catherine Street’s main downtown drag welcomes a new sandwich counter this month.
+It’s committed to marrying Filipino flavours with international breads.
 Read more about Sanwits here.

-Sanwits is open from Monday to Saturday, from 11 a.m. to 6 p.m. inside Union, at 962 Ste-Catherine Ouest.
+Sanwits is open from 11 a.m. to 6 p.m.
+Monday through Saturday at 962 Ste-Catherine Ouest.

-CITÉ-DU-MULTIMÉDIA — The trio behind much-loved Italian fine dining restaurant Graziella has debuted a new project, called Mercato Comunale, that’s being unfurled in stages.
-For now it’s a coffee shop with a lunch counter and grocery component, but a wine bar and pinseria (serving a Roman-style relative to the pizza) will follow.
+CITÉ-DU-MULTIMÉDIA — The trio behind much-loved Italian fine dining restaurant Graziella has debuted a new project called Mercato Comunale.
+For now, it’s a coffee shop with a lunch counter and grocery component, but a wine bar and pinseria (serving a Roman-style relative to the pizza) will follow.
 Read more about the multi-faceted project here.